Marine-genomics-Roscoff/Decontamination-pipeline/README.md

 **requirements**
 * LAST (http://last.cbrc.jp/)
-* my file processing libs
+* my file processing libs in C++
-* condor like clusters (can be adapted to SGE and OAR)
+* condor like clusters (can be adapted to SGE, OAR or PBS)
-   * linux nodes
+   * only in linux nodes
-* DNA libraries
+* Only decontaminate DNA libraries

 **TODO**

-refers the original idea
+refers the original idea (cite needed)

 explain the toy example